An effective open image theorem for products of principally polarized abelian varieties: An effective open image theorem

-We now consider the particular case of elliptic curves over $\mathbb{\Q}$.
-We start by proving Corollary \ref{main-cor}, which is an application of Theorem \ref{main-thrm-1} that offers an explicit conditional bound on $c(E_1\times \cdots \times E_n)$ for pairwise non-isogenous (over $\overline{\Q}$) elliptic curves $E_1/\Q,\ldots, E_n/\Q$ without complex multiplication.
+We now consider the particular case of a product of elliptic curves over $\mathbb{\Q}$.
+The corollary we aim to prove is an application of Theorem \ref{main-thrm-1}, which provides an explicit conditional bound on $c(A_1\times \cdots \times A_n)$ for pairwise non $\overline{\Q}$-isogenous elliptic curves $A_1/\Q,\ldots, A_n/\Q$ without complex multiplication.